-Show the contribution of pre-colonial trade to the rise/formation of pre-colonial states in Africa.
+Show the contribution of trade to the rise of pre-colonial African states.

 Pre-Colonial Trade and the Rise of African States

-Major trade systems in pre-colonial Africa included the Trans-Saharan trade and the East African Long-Distance Trade.
+Major trade systems in pre-colonial Africa included Trans-Saharan trade and East African Long-Distance Trade.

 On the other hand pre-colonial states were political entities occupying well-defined territories governed by kings or queens, and defended by militaries.

-Many of these states emerged during the 18th century due to several factors such as agriculture, trade, iron technology, and military conquests.
+Many states emerged during 18th century due to several factors such as agriculture, trade, iron technology, and military conquests.

 How Pre-Colonial Trade Contributed to the Rise of African States: